fenago/Grokking-Deep-Learning/Lab_3.md

 learning algorithm.
 If you combine weights in a way that allows you to calculate an error function and a delta, gradient descent can show you how to move the weights to reduce the error.
 We’ll spend the rest of this book exploring different types of weight combinations and error functions for which gradient descent is useful.
-The next chapter is no exception.
+The next lab is no exception.